 Investing in our securities involves a high degree of risk.
-Before deciding whether to invest in our securities, you should carefully consider the risks and uncertainties described below and in the section titled "Risk Factors" in the applicable prospectus supplement and any related free writing prospectus, and discussed in the sections titled "Item 1A.
-Risk Factors" in our most recent Annual Report on Form 10-K, "Part II -Item 1A.
-Risk Factors" in our most recent Quarterly Report on Form 10-Q, and in any subsequent filings we have made with the SEC that are incorporated by reference into this prospectus, together with other information in this prospectus, the documents incorporated by reference, and any free writing prospectus that we may authorize for use in connection with this offering.
+Before deciding whether to invest in our securities, you should carefully consider the risks and uncertainties described below and in the section titled "Risk Factors" in the applicable prospectus supplement and any related free writing prospectus, and discussed in the section titled "Item 1A.
+Risk Factors" in our most recent Annual Report on Form 10-K and any subsequent filings we have made with the SEC that are incorporated by reference into this prospectus, together with other information in this prospectus, the documents incorporated by reference, and any free writing prospectus that we may authorize for use in connection with this offering.
 The risks described below and in these documents are not the only ones we face.
 Additional risks and uncertainties that we are unaware of, or that we currently believe are not material, may also become important factors that adversely affect our business.
 Past financial performance may not be a reliable indicator of future performance, and historical trends should not be used to anticipate results or trends in future periods.
 If any of these risks actually occurs, our business, reputation, financial condition, results of operations, revenue, and future prospects could be seriously harmed.
 This could cause our net asset value and the trading price of our securities to decline, resulting in a loss of all or part of your investment.
 Please also read carefully the section titled "Cautionary Statement Regarding Forward-Looking Statements and Projections."